uzgoren/girdap/pages/doc/doc_getstarted.md

 ## Prepare your system

-In order to compile and run girdap, it is recommended to prepare your system first and install necessary compilers and build tools.
-Details can be found [here](doc_gettools).
+In order to compile and run girdap, it is recommended to prepare your system first and install necessary compilers and build tools for Windows, Ubuntu and Mac OS.
+Details can be found [here](doc_gettools.html).

 ## Download or clone _girdap_